demiurgeQuantified/PZEventDoc/docs/Events.md

-OnWeatherPeriodStage | (Server) Fires when a weather period progresses a stage. | WeatherPeriod period, OnWeatherPeriodStart | (Server) Fires when a weather period begins. | WeatherPeriod period, OnWeatherPeriodStop | (Server) Fires when a weather period ends early, such as by an admin command. | WeatherPeriod period, OnWorldMessage | (Deprecated)  |
-OnWorldSound | Fires whenever a world sound is created. | int x, int y, int z, int radius, int volume, Object source, OnZombieDead | (Client) Fires when a local zombie dies.
-The zombie's inventory is not filled with loot when this event fires, but their clothing and attached items are added. | IsoZombie zombie, OnZombieUpdate | (Client) Fires whenever a zombie updates. | IsoZombie zombie, preAddCatDefs | Fires before the foraging system processes item category definitions. | table system, preAddForageDefs | Fires before the foraging system processes any definitions. | table system, preAddItemDefs | Fires before the foraging system processes item definitions. | table system, preAddSkillDefs | Fires before the foraging system processes trait and profession definitions. | table system, preAddZoneDefs | Fires before the foraging system processes zone definitions. | table system, ReceiveFactionInvite | (Multiplayer) (Client) Fires when the client receives a faction invite. | String factionName, String hostUsername, ReceiveSafehouseInvite | (Multiplayer) (Client) Fires when the client receives a safehouse invite. | String title, String hostUsername, RequestTrade | (Multiplayer) (Client) Fires when the client receives a trade request. | String requester,
+OnWeatherPeriodStage | (Server) Fires when a weather period progresses a stage. | WeatherPeriod period, OnWeatherPeriodStart | (Server) Fires when a weather period begins. | WeatherPeriod period, OnWeatherPeriodStop | (Server) Fires when a weather period ends early, such as by an admin command. | WeatherPeriod period, OnWorldSound | Fires whenever a world sound is created. | int x, int y, int z, int radius, int volume, Object source, OnZombieDead | (Client) Fires when a local zombie dies.
+The zombie's inventory is not filled with loot when this event fires, but their clothing and attached items are added. | IsoZombie zombie, OnZombieUpdate | (Client) Fires whenever a zombie updates. | IsoZombie zombie, preAddCatDefs | Fires before the foraging system processes item category definitions. | forageSystem system, preAddForageDefs | Fires before the foraging system processes any definitions. | forageSystem system, preAddItemDefs | Fires before the foraging system processes item definitions. | forageSystem system, preAddSkillDefs | Fires before the foraging system processes trait and profession definitions. | forageSystem system, preAddZoneDefs | Fires before the foraging system processes zone definitions. | forageSystem system, ReceiveFactionInvite | (Multiplayer) (Client) Fires when the client receives a faction invite. | String factionName, String hostUsername, ReceiveSafehouseInvite | (Multiplayer) (Client) Fires when the client receives a safehouse invite. | String title, String hostUsername, RequestTrade | (Multiplayer) (Client) Fires when the client receives a trade request. | String requester,